22 Most Haunted London Theatres

 The Camberwell Palace Theatre once stood at the corner of Orpheus Street and Denmark Hill.
 In 1902, the story goes that a lion tamer was mauled to death when his act went horribly wrong, and his bloody, bandaged ghost haunted the theatre until it was closed in 1956.
 It was later demolished and a new building occupies the site.
 You can read more about Haunted Camberwell here.

-READ: North Yorkshire's Most Haunted Places to Visit
+READ: Bristol: 5 Haunted Places To Visit

 Former St James Theatre, King Street/Duke Street, St James, SW1